AxisCommunications/acap-native-sdk-examples/device-data-hub/README.md

 # ACAP applications using the Device Data Hub API

-This directory contains ACAP application examples that interact with the [Device Data Hub API] (https://developer.axis.com/acap/api/#device-data-hub-api).
+This directory contains ACAP application examples that interact with the [Device Data Hub API](https://developer.axis.com/acap/api/#device-data-hub-api).

 ## About the Device Data Hub API